Kapaʻa High School

 Kapaʻa High School is a public high school in Kapaʻa, Hawaii on the island of Kauaʻi.
 It is a part of the Hawaii State Department of Education.

 History

 Established in 1883 under the reign of King David Kalākaua, the school was first built directly above Kealia River and then moved up the hill to where it currently stands on Mailihuna Hill.
 In 1938, the school was officially declared a Junior High School and graduated its first 66 twelfth-grade students in 1946.

 In 1997, the school was split due to the growing population.
 In addition to the expansion of the Kapaʻa schools such as Kapaʻa Elementary School, supporting K through 5th grade, Kapaʻa Middle School was newly created only a few miles away and was planned for grades 6, 7, and 8th.
 Kapaa High School and Intermediate had been serving grades 7 through 12.
 With the break off, the school became only 9th through 12th grade and renamed simply Kapaʻa High School.

-In 2004, Kapaʻa High School decided, given the success of Kapaʻa Middle School's uniform dress code, that it would also implement its own uniforms.
-A line of green and white shirts, jackets and sweaters were designed to help create unity and safety at the school.